 Because if cycling is something you think you will enjoy doing then it can be a great way for you to stay active.

-It will also strengthen your leg muscles that help support the spine, increase circulation, and release endorphins that block pain signals from reaching the brain.
+It'll also strengthen your leg muscles that help support the spine, increase circulation, and release endorphins that block pain signals from reaching the brain.

-Which will leave you feeling fit, happy and healthy.
+Which will leave you feeling fit, happy, and healthy.

 And you can even use stationary bikes at home or in the gym if the thought of cycling outside doesn't appeal.

 So give cycling a try and say "On your bike" to your back pain!